braze-inc/braze-gtm-initialization/README.md

 # Braze Google Tag Manager Initialization Template

-Google Tag Manager template for [initialization](https://tagmanager.google.com/gallery).
+This Google Tag Manager template lets you install the Braze Web SDK to your website

+To learn more about the Braze Web SDK initialization options, see our [public docs](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/initial_sdk_setup/).